elisa-amaral/UNES-University/README.md

 # UNES University

-This project is a prototype of an institutional website about a fictional university named UNES.
-It was structured with simple HTML elements.
+This project is a prototype of an institutional website about a fictional university named UNES, the purpose of the project was to structure a simple website prototype with basic web tags and web elements.

 ## Screenshot